mcuringa/think-js/iteration.md

 Help and meta-notation
 ----------------------

-Python comes with extensive documentation for all its built-in functions, and its libraries.
+Javascript comes with extensive documentation for all its built-in functions, and its libraries.
 Different systems have different ways of accessing this help.
-In PyScripter, click on the *Help* menu item, and select *Python Manuals*.
+In PyScripter, click on the *Help* menu item, and select *Javascript Manuals*.
 Then search for help on the built-in function **range**.
 You'll get something like this:

 ![](figs/help_range.png)

 Notice the square brackets in the description of the arguments.
-These are examples of **meta-notation** — notation that describes Python syntax, but is not part of it.
+These are examples of **meta-notation** — notation that describes Javascript syntax, but is not part of it.
 The square brackets in this documentation mean that the argument is *optional* — the programmer can omit it.
 So what this first line of help tells us is that ``range`` must always have a ``stop`` argument, but it may have an